Scientific DirectorProf. Dr. Andreas Radbruch

 Prof. Dr. Andreas Radbruch

-Andreas Radbruch is in charge of the thematic orientation of the biomedical research at the DRFZ.
-He has been the Scientific Director of the DRFZ since 1996; in addition, he has been Professor for Experimental Rheumatology at the Medical Faculty of the Humboldt University of Berlin (Charité) since 1998.
+Andreas Radbruch has been Scientific Director of the DRFZ since 1996.
+He was Professor of Experimental Rheumatology at the Medical Faculty of the Humboldt University in Berlin (Charité) from 1998.
+He became emeritus professor in 2021, but continues as a senior professor at the Charité.

 CV and Key Publications